tk421ade/plexrr/README.md

 plexrr delete --availability radarr  # Only delete movies only in Radarr plexrr delete --status watched   # Only delete watched movies plexrr delete --tag unwanted     # Only delete movies with specific tag

+# Find and optionally delete watched TV episodes from Plex
+plexrr delete-watched                # Shows what would be deleted (dry run) plexrr delete-watched --execute      # Actually delete the watched episodes plexrr delete-watched --confirm      # Ask for confirmation before each deletion when using --execute plexrr delete-watched --days 30      # Only process episodes watched more than 30 days ago (default: 10) plexrr delete-watched --show-id 123  # Only process episodes from a specific show plexrr delete-watched --skip-pilots  # Skip the first episode (S01E01) of each series plexrr delete-watched --verbose      # Show detailed debug information
 ```

 ## License